rcrowther/django-img/README.md

 ## Notes
 No SVG support
-: requires shadow code, Pillow especially can't handle them
+: would require shadow code, Pillow especially can't handle them

 Widths, heights and bytesize of original images are recorded, in case the storage media is not local files but cloud provision.